Eat, Drink, and Shop in One Place: The Underground Food Complex at Daimaru Shinsaibashi

 Access

-Direct underground connection from Shinsaibashi Station (South Gate), Osaka Metro Midosuji Line
+Direct underground connection from Shinsaibashi Station (South Gate) on the Osaka Metro Midosuji Line

 Seating